fastrgv/RufasCube/README.md

 ![screenshot](https://github.com/fastrgv/RufasCube/blob/master/rq.gif)

 # RufasCube
 RufasCube...looks like a rubic cube but it's a slider, not a twister.
-A puzzle that runs on Mac OS-X and GNU Linux.
+A puzzle that runs on Windows, OS-X and GNU Linux.

 Click on the large tar.gz file under releases for all source & binaries or try this link: